Image Clustering with External Guidance: Method

 The selected nouns compose the text space catering to the input images.
 Then, we retrieve nouns for each image to compute its counterpart in the text modality.
 To be specific, let $\{\mathbf{\bar{t}_i}\}_{i=1}^{M}$ be the set of $M$ selected nouns with $\{\bar{t}_i\}_{i=1}^{M}$ being their text embeddings, we compute the text counterpart $\tilde{t}_i$ for image $v_i$ as

-where $\tilde{\tau}$ controls the softness of retrieval, which is fixed to $0.005$ in all our experiments.
+where $\tilde{\tau}=0.005$ controls the softness of retrieval.
 The design of soft retrieval is to prevent the text counterparts of different images from collapsing to the same point.
 After the text counterpart construction, we arrive at an extremely simple baseline by applying k-means on the concatenated features $[\tilde{t}_i, v_i]_{i=1}^N$.
-Notably, such an implementation requires no additional training or modifications on CLIP, but it could significantly improve the clustering performance compared with directly applying k-means on the image embeddings.
+Notably, such an implementation requires no additional training or modifications on CLIP, but it could significantly improve the clustering performance compared with directly applying k-means on the image embeddings (see Section~\ref{sec: main results}).